cronkitedata/dataj/content/weeks/week02-1.md

 ## Upcoming deadlines

+(All in Canvas)

 Friday 1/21
 {.text-dark}

 * The life of a dataset
 * Confirm your Excel installation

+Sunday, 1/23
+{.text-dark}

+* Refresher from boot camp .
+I suggest you do some of the preparation for next week before  you tackle it if you're not sure of your spreadsheet skills.

+Friday, 1/28
+{.text-dark}

+* Notice of Claims filter and pivot table (I hope to finish this in the lab, but it might go a little long)

+Sunday 1/30
+{.text-dark}

+* Spreadsheet assessment .

-Friday 1/31
+Monday 1/31
 {.text-dark}

 * Last date to pass the numeracy quiz

 ## Learning materials